 - Bulging discs can cause local inflammation and sensitization of the nerves of the spine.

-- The attempt of spine itself to splint because of reaction to pain causes local tenderness, muscle spasms and trigger points.
+- The attempt of the spine itself to splint because of reaction to pain causes local tenderness, muscle spasms and trigger points.

-In case of Lumbar Spondylosis
+In Case Of Lumbar Spondylosis

 - If there is a large disc herniation it compresses the sciatic nerve root giving rise to pain which originates in the lower back and travels down one leg into the foot.
 This is known as Sciatica.